Piling is an essential technique for ensuring the stability and safety of a construction site’s foundation before erecting any infrastructure.

 - Timber Piling – As the name suggests, Timber piles use timber.
 Constructors use this in light load-bearing structures such as residential buildings, small bridges, and boardwalks.
 They also use this in projects with low load requirements and soil with low bearing capacity.

-- Concrete Piling – Concrete piles come with reinforced concrete.
+- Concrete Piling – Concrete piles come with Reinforced Cement Concrete (RCC).
 You can see this piling in heavy load-bearing structures such as bridges, high-rise buildings, and retaining walls.
 These piles also withstand high compressive and tensile forces.

 - Steel Piling – As the name indicates, this piling comprises steel.
 Constructors use this when the soil conditions are challenging or the piles require driving into the complex or rocky soil.
 All thanks to its corrosion resistance, marine structures such as piers and docks leverage steel piling.
 Most constructors prefer TMT (Thermo-Mechanically Treated) steel for this piling due to its high strength-to-weight ratio, which makes it an ideal material for construction applications requiring strength and durability.

 - Driven Piles – Driven piles, often referred to as displacement piles, are a popular kind of building foundation that supports structures by transferring their weight to strata of rock or soil that are strong enough to hold the weight and have the right settlement properties.

 - Bored Piling – This method involves drilling a hole into the ground, and filling it with concrete to create a pile.
 This is best for larger structures and is possible to install to greater depths.